roopeshchinnakampalli/blog/README.md

 ## Technical Details

-- **HTML Minification**: All HTML files are automatically minified to reduce file size and improve loading performance
+- **Minification**: All HTML, CSS, and JavaScript files are automatically minified to reduce file size and improve loading performance
 - **Development Server**: Uses lite-server for local development with live reload
 - **SEO Optimization**: Includes meta tags for search engines and social media sharing
-- **Performance**: Optimized for fast loading with minified HTML and efficient CSS
+- **Performance**: Optimized for fast loading with minified assets and efficient CSS
+- **Build Process**: Production-ready build system that creates optimized files in the `dist` directory

 ## Customization